 Diesel gas cap.

-Daimler welcomes BGH ruling regarding so-called thermal windows.
+Daimler welcomes BGH ruling.

 February 02, 2021 – In its ruling of 19 January 2021, the German Federal Court of Justice (Bundesgerichtshof/BGH) commented for the first time on the temperature-dependent control of the exhaust gas recirculation system (so-called “thermal window”) in a Mercedes-Benz vehicle.
 The ruling confirms Daimler’s legal opinion with respect to some important points.